New York Yacht Club Building: History

 The NYYC was founded in 1844 and occupied five clubhouses before moving to 44th Street.
 The NYYC established its first clubhouse in 1845, holding its regattas near a promontory in Hoboken, New Jersey.
 The club's membership grew in the mid-19th century, and the club acquired the McFarlane–Bredt House in Clifton, Staten Island, in 1869 and relocated their regattas there.
 In 1871, the NYYC rented several rooms in a house at the intersection of 27th Street and Madison Avenue in Manhattan.
 The club relocated to Stapleton, Staten Island, and stayed there until 1877.
 The NYYC moved yet again to 67 Madison Avenue in 1884.

 By the 1890s, many of New York City's social clubs were headquartered in converted residences, but increased membership forced several clubs, including the NYYC, to build clubhouses of their own.
-By that decade, the NYYC's members were advocating for a new clubhouse.
+The NYYC's members began advocating for a new clubhouse.
 The club had 1,038 members in 1894, and membership elections and special events at 67 Madison Avenue were often standing-room only.
+In addition, the club had seven yacht "stations" across the East Coast of the United States, including a particularly elaborate station in Newport, Rhode Island.

 Planning and construction

 In October 1897, the NYYC's board voted to establish a five-person committee to select a site and raise money for a new clubhouse in New York City.
 The committee first convened in January 1898, even as the NYYC's members debated constructing the proposed clubhouse outside city limits.
+Other members opposed the idea of a new clubhouse entirely, instead wishing to maintain the club's existing stations.
+The committee eventually identified two potential sites for the clubhouse, but most NYYC members were noncommittal about either site.

-The committee eventually identified two sites as suitable locations for the clubhouse.
-At a board meeting on October 27, 1898, J. P. Morgan (the club's former commodore) offered to acquire the larger of the two sites, a 75 by 100 ft plot on 44th Street in midtown Manhattan.
+At a board meeting on October 27, 1898, J. P. Morgan (the club's former commodore) offered to acquire the larger of the two sites, a 75 by 100 ft plot on 44th Street in Midtown Manhattan.
 The site was composed of three separate lots at 37 to 41 West 44th Street.
 Morgan promised to buy the site immediately, but only if the NYYC raised its annual membership dues from $25 to $50 and if the new clubhouse occupied the entire site.
 The NYYC's board accepted his offer, and Morgan bought the lots the next day for $148,000.
 At the time, the building itself was projected to cost $200,000, and the NYYC's members had already pledged to donate $75,000 toward the clubhouse's construction.